Claire Bloom: 1946–1969: Early roles and breakthrough

-Film

 Bloom's first film role was in the 1948 film The Blind Goddess.
 She trained at the Rank Organisation's charm school but did not stay with that company for long.
 Her international screen debut came in the 1952 film Limelight, when she was chosen by Charlie Chaplin, who also directed, to co-star alongside him.
 The film catapulted Bloom to stardom.
 Biographer Dan Kamin states that Limelight is a similar story to Chaplin's City Lights, made twenty years earlier, in which Chaplin also helps a heroine overcome a physical handicap.
 In this film, Bloom plays a suicidal ballerina who "suffers from hysterical paralysis".

 The film had personal meaning for Chaplin as it contained numerous references to his life and family: the theatre where he and Bloom performed in the film was the same theatre where his mother gave her last performance; Bloom was directed by Chaplin to wear dresses similar to those his mother used to wear; Chaplin's sons and his half-brother all had parts.
 Bloom states that she felt one of the reasons she got the part was because she closely resembled his young wife, Oona O'Neill.
 In his autobiography, Chaplin writes that he had no doubt the film would be a success: "I had fewer qualms about its success than any picture I had ever made."
 Chaplin explains his decision to make Bloom co-star despite this being her first film:

 She was subsequently featured in a number of "costume" roles in films such as Alexander the Great (1956), The Brothers Karamazov (1958), The Buccaneer (1958), and The Wonderful World of the Brothers Grimm (1962).
 Bloom also appeared in Laurence Olivier's film version of Richard III (1955), in which she played Lady Anne, Ibsen's A Doll's House (1973) for which she won Best Actress award at Taormina International Film Festival, The Outrage (1964) with Paul Newman and Laurence Harvey, as well as the films Look Back in Anger (1959) and The Spy Who Came in from the Cold (1965), both with Richard Burton.
 Of Bloom's character in Spy, novelist David Plante writes that "Claire's refined beauty appears to be one with the refinement of a culture she represents as an actress."

-In the 1960s she began to play more contemporary roles, including an unhinged housewife in The Chapman Report, a psychologist opposite Cliff Robertson's Oscar-winning role in Charly, and Theodora in The Haunting.
-She also appeared in the Woody Allen films Crimes and Misdemeanors (1989) and Mighty Aphrodite (1995).
-She appeared in the Sylvester Stallone film Daylight (1996).
-She played Hera in Clash of the Titans.
-Laurence Olivier played Zeus, her husband; she had also played his wife, Queen Anne in Richard III (1955).
-Her most recent appearances in films were her portrayal of Queen Mary in the 2010 Oscar winning British film The King's Speech and her portrayal of Eva Rose opposite Jerry Lewis in the 2016 film Max Rose.
+In a 2002 interview with Michael Shelden, Bloom said of Burton, "He had it all: intelligence, physical beauty, an incredible voice.
+There was no one else like him.
+When we were at the Old Vic, he proved that a working-class actor could make it, and I was proud of him.
+I thought he set a great example in a society that was, and still is, so preoccupied with class and accent."